 A student's school attire is primarily the concern of the individual and the student's parents/guardians.
 However, to the extent that student dress and grooming affects the general learning environment of the school, it is a concern.
 This is a public institution.
 We expect students to wear clothing that is appropriate to a school setting, just like what would be worn on a job where you meet the public.
 Students are expected to dress comfortably in a manner that is not educationally disruptive.
-Clothing will not display inappropriate messages or graphics (i.e. sexual innuendos, racial slurs, gang-related involvement, do-rags, chains and spikes, confederate flag, tobacco, drugs, alcohol, weapons, etc.).
-Pajamas/Bed Clothing are not allowed unless otherwise specified (i.e. Pajama Day).
+Clothing will not display inappropriate messages or graphics (i.e. sexual innuendos, hate speech, racial slurs, gang-related involvement, chains and spikes, confederate flag, tobacco, drugs, alcohol, weapons, etc.).

 Should a student be in violation of this dress code, parents will be notified and requested to come to school with acceptable clothing replacements.
 Repeated violations will be subject to disciplinary action.